-While unplugged, the DT402 (IR only) and DT402R (IR and Simplex Radio) operate as one-way transmitters.
-The DT402 and DT402R must be plugged into LocoNet to select an available locomotive address.
-After an address is selected, you can unplug from LocoNet and run the selected addresses with infrared or simplex radio.
-The throttle will automatically convert to infrared or simplex radio operation for all speed, direction, function, operations mode programming, and switch commands.
+While unplugged, the DT500 (IR only) operates as one-way transmitters.
+Throttles operating in IR mode must be plugged into LocoNet to select an available locomotive address.
+After an address is selected, you can unplug from LocoNet and run the selected addresses with infrared.

-The DT402D throttle has full duplex radio capabilities.
-Once the DT402D has been configured to communicate with a UR92, the full functionality of the DT402 series throttles can be enjoyed without plugging in.
+The DT500D throttle has full duplex radio capabilities.
+Once the DT500D has been configured to communicate with a UR92, the full functionality of the DT500 series throttles can be enjoyed without plugging in.

-8.1.2 Releasing An Address Using IR or Simplex Radio
+8.1.2 Releasing An Address Using IR